-Following this autumn 2014’s disappointing performance and with the retail sector feeling the pressure of slow growth and increased competition, retailers are betting on Black Friday and Cyber Monday to compensate for falling profits.
+Following this autumn 2014’s poor performance and with the retail sector feeling the pressure of slow growth and increased competition, retailers are betting on Black Friday and Cyber Monday to compensate for falling profits.

 Shopping habits are changing dramatically with consumers increasingly forgoing traditional retail channels for the flexibility, speed and convenience of mobile platforms, with an estimated 16.4 million individuals in the UK making purchases on their mobiles.
 Retailers and brands need to be mobile commerce-ready in order to not only capture consumer attention, but also successfully translate it into sales.